sophongo/sophdoc/docs/en/admin/kpanda/gpu/nvidia/vgpu/vgpu_user.md

             limits:
               nvidia.com/gpucores: '20'   # Request 20% of GPU cores for each card
               nvidia.com/gpumem: '200'   # Request 200MB of GPU memory for each card
-              nvidia.com/vgpu: '1'   # Request 1 GPU card
+              nvidia.com/vgpu: '1'   # Request 1 GPU
           imagePullPolicy: Always
       restartPolicy: Always
 ```

 This YAML configuration requests the application to use vGPU resources.
-It specifies that each card should utilize 20% of GPU cores, 200MB of GPU memory, and requests 1 GPU card.
+It specifies that each card should utilize 20% of GPU cores, 200MB of GPU memory, and requests 1 GPU.